magenta/magenta/README.md

 Note: Our Docker image is also available at `gcr.io/tensorflow/magenta`.

-## Generating MIDI
+## Using Magenta

+You can now train our various models and use them to generate music, audio, and images.
+You can find instructions for each of the models by exploring the [models directory](magenta/models).

-You can now create your own melodies with TensorFlow using one of the various configurations of our [Melody RNN](magenta/models/melody_rnn) model; a recurrent neural network for predicting melodies.
+To get started, create your own melodies with TensorFlow using one of the various configurations of our [Melody RNN](magenta/models/melody_rnn) model; a recurrent neural network for predicting melodies.

-## Using a MIDI Instrument
+## Playing a MIDI Instrument

 After you've trained one of the models above, you can use our [MIDI interface](magenta/interfaces/midi) to play with it interactively.